kitchensjn/parallax-mountains/README.md

 ## Installation

-The easiest method for installing Parallax-Mountains is to access it through the GitHub.
+The easiest method for installing Parallax-Mountains is to access it through GitHub.
 This requires you to have an account before you can proceed; if you don't yet have one, create it [HERE](https://github.com/join).
 Next, follow the steps below to get you started:

 ### Fork This Repo